 Community buydown funding: The funds may come from a local development corporation, contributions, community funds or other community sources in the form of a grant or a loan.
 The community’s portion of the buydown cannot be funded in any way, directly or indirectly, by the borrower or any individual or organization that has financial interest in the borrower.

 If the community provides its share of the interest rate buydown as loan, interest may accrue.
 Repayment of principal or interest on the loan from the community shall not commence until the Flex PACE interest buydown has been fully expended.

 Community match requirements: The community may meet its matching requirement through direct cash, loans, equity, investments, land, property or infrastructure, and any combination of these.
-Property tax exemptions or payments in lieu of property taxes are not eligible as payments.

 Transfer of funds: A trustee shall be appointed to act as the transfer agent for the buydown.
 Both the community and the PACE Fund will provide funds to the trustee to cover the interest rate buydown.